Charles Edward Jennings: Battle of Raismes and Retreat to Conde

-Commander-in-Chief of the Army of the North
+Commander-in-Chief of the Armée du Nord

-Kilmaine was named Commander-in-Chief of the Army of the North on 17 July 1793.
-He rejoined the army with his division from the Army of Ardennes.
+Kilmaine was named Commander-in-Chief of the Armée du Nord on 17 July 1793.
+He rejoined the army with his division from the Armée des Ardennes.
 Kilmaine's presence for a time appeased the disorder in the army.
 The Army of the North occupied positions on the banks of the Scheldt, facing a much larger opposing force jointly commanded by the Duke of York and Albany and the Prince of Coburg.
 Kilmaine, with only 24,000 troops, did not wish to attack due to their smaller numbers.
 Only 40 leagues lay between Kilmaine's position and Paris.
-If he fought and lost the day, he could thereafter assume no position of sufficient strength to prevent the allies from penetrating to Paris and crushing the convention.
+If he fought and lost the day, he could thereafter assume no position of sufficient strength to prevent the allies from penetrating Paris and crushing the convention.
 Kilmaine's position was untenable.
 He did not abandon the capital or retire beyond the Loire, as the tides of war and politics were setting in against him.
 In the Battle of Caesar's Camp on 7–8 August Kilmaine withdrew his army rather than wait to be surrounded.
 Although he carried out a retreat, the Convention styled it (at the time) "completely mutinous."

 Imprisonment and release

 Due to his retreat at Caesar's Camp and suspicions regarding his foreign birth and relations abroad, Kilmaine was relieved of his command, discharged from the army and sent into exile to Luxembourg.
-Regarding the situation placed upon him, he said "I am ready, to serve the cause of the Republic in whatever rank I am placed, and wherever set I shall do my duty."
+Regarding his situation, he said "I am ready, to serve the cause of the Republic in whatever rank I am placed, and wherever sent I shall do my duty."

 Kilmaine returned to Paris undercover and retired with his wife to the Parisian suburb of Passy.
 There they lived quietly for a few months.
 When the Reign of Terror began, he and his wife were arrested and imprisoned.
-Kilmaine escaped the guillotine and recovered his liberty after the fall of Robespierre in July 1794.
+Kilmaine escaped the guillotine and was released after the fall of Robespierre in July 1794.
 He and his wife were released on an order signed by Lazare Carnot and remained for some time in Paris.